 Is Dubronvink Worth Visiting Solo

-Now that I have quickly established that yes, Dubronvink is worth visiting, I must reveal my experience was visiting solo.
-Seeing as my site is rooted with advice on solo traveling, I imagine you wouldn’t expect anything less.
+Now that I have quickly established that, yes, Dubronvink is worth visiting, I must reveal my experience was visiting solo.
+Seeing as my site is rooted in advice on solo traveling, I imagine you wouldn’t expect anything less.

 Traveling to a foreign country where English is not the native language always brings up a little anxiety for me.
 My go-to stress reducer when traveling alone is having my to-and-from the airport plan mapped out.

-Once you’ve arrived, trying to navigate how to get to your hotel on the spot can be frustrating.
+Once you’ve arrived, navigating how to get to your hotel on the spot can be frustrating.
 And that is no way to start your trip.
-It is easy to research your route using Google if you are staying in the central city of any country, its typical for there to be a direct route using public transportation.
+It is easy to research your route using Google if you are staying in the central city of any country, it’s typical for there to be a direct route using public transportation.

 Will I Get Bored In Dubrovnik Alone?